 Direct Cost of Services.
-Direct cost of services increased \$20.7 million, or 20.7%, to \$120.6 million for the three months ended August 31, 2006.
-The increase in direct cost of services was attributable to the previously described expansion of the scope of services resulting in more chargeable hours for our associates at higher average pay rates; overall, the average pay rate per hour increased by 6.8% year-over-year.
-The direct cost of services as a percentage of revenue (the "direct cost of services percentage") was 62.1% and 60.5% for the three months ended August 31, 2007 and 2006, respectively.
-The direct cost of services percentage increased between the two quarters because the Company granted an extra week of vacation for U.S. associates who met eligibility requirements; client reimbursable expenses increased relative to revenue (client reimbursable expenses have a zero gross margin) as the amount of travel required related to client assignments increased; and conversion fees decreased relative to the first quarter of fiscal 2007 (conversion fees have a 100% gross margin); conversion fees are recognized when one of the Company's professionals accepts an offer of permanent employment from a client.
+Direct cost of services increased \$16.8 million, or 15.2%, to \$127.0 million for the three months ended November 30, 2007 from \$110.2 million for the three months ended November 30, 2006.
+The increase in direct cost of services was attributable to the previously described expansion of the scope of services resulting in more chargeable hours for our associates at higher average pay rates; overall, the average pay rate per hour increased by 7.4% year-over-year.
+The direct cost of services as a percentage of revenue (the "direct cost of services percentage") was 61.5% and 60.3% for the three months ended November 30, 2007, and 2006, respectively.
+The direct cost of services percentage changed between the two quarters primarily because of vacation accrual expenses related to the Company's grant of an extra week of vacation for U.S. associates who met eligibility requirements; an increase in direct payroll expenses compared to hourly revenues; and an increase in client reimbursable expenses relative to revenue (client reimbursable expenses have a zero gross margin) as the amount of required travel related to client assignments increased.